What Does The Iowa Office of Civil Rights Do?

 - Well-reasoned decisions.

-The Commission does not provide legal representation.
+The IOCR does not provide legal representation.